 Forest School is an inspirational process that offers ALL learners regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment.
 By participating in engaging, motivating, small achievable tasks in a woodland environment, each participant has an opportunity to develop emotional and social skills as well as developing an understanding for the environment around them.
 The Forest School ethos has demonstrated success across all age ranges and those who visit on a regular basis have opportunities to learn about the natural environment, how to handle risks and most importantly, how to use their own initiative to solve problems and co-operate with others.
 The combination of freedom and responsibility has been shown to be particularly beneficial to those pupils who lack confidence and those who do not always manage well in a classroom environment.
 Because Forest School is a very ‘person-centred’ approach, the needs, wishes and interests of each individual taking part are taken into account and sessions are developed to be relevant, accessible and engaging for that pupil.
 Forest School programmes run throughout the year in all weathers (except high winds).

 – A positive mental attitude, self-esteem and confidence

 Beacon Wood is also available to classes to use for outdoor learning and cross-curricular activities.
-It offers perfect opportunities for learning in science, environmental studies, DT, PE, as well as being a great environment for inspiring activities in other subjects.
+It offers perfect opportunities for learning in science, environmental studies, DT, as well as being a great environment for inspiring activities in other subjects.

 Being outdoors often relieves stress and is known to have a positive impact on emotional wellbeing.

-At the Beacon, we adapt the curriculum to provide a needs lead learning environment and strive to include additional learning experiences, which add breadth and enrich the lives of our children and young people.
+At the Beacon, we adapt the curriculum to provide a needs led learning environment and strive to include additional learning experiences, which add breadth and enrich the lives of our children and young people.